okayzed/get-good-with-vim/README.md

 ### mediums

-* learn how to use jumplist with ctrl-o and ctrl-i. use m' to place a new mark in jumplist
 * learn to use :s and :%s command with regexes
 * learn text objects: ci(, daw, ya', etc
 * learn buffer management: :bn, :bp, :bd